Somerset and Dorset Folk Events Diary

 Why the name change?

-This site and email service used to be hosted on my "free" Freeserve site.
-This provides a fairly limited range of services and storage space.
+This site and email service used to be hosted on my old "free" Freeserve site (Now replaced by our personal site).
+This provided a fairly limited range of services and storage space.
 I wanted to expand the range of things I was doing on the web (I was also webmaster for the morris teams Treacle Eater Clog and Babylon), so decided to start separate web sites for all three.
 Amongst other things, it enables the event submission form to work!
-It also provides the Forum facility.

 Didn't this page mention Yeovil once upon a time?